 Managing complexity is a top priority in the development of accessible molecular diagnosis technologies.
-Controlling coverage (the amount of DNA to be sequenced) is just speed of tests also need to be factored in, one part of this.
-Test sensitivity also needs to and ultimately may dictate what can be be considered.
+Controlling coverage (the amount of DNA to be sequenced) is just one part of this.
+Test sensitivity also needs to be considered.
 This is especially important when it comes to the improvement of early diagnosis as small, or encapsulated tumours, shed less DNA and therefore require greater